 Because normal circulation of oxygen-rich blood is necessary for normal growth, development, and activity, infants and children with heart defects may fail to grow or gain weight normally.
 They may have difficulty feeding or may tire quickly during physical activities.
 In more severe cases, breathing may be labored or cyanosis may develop.
 Older children with heart defects may not be able to keep up with their peers during exercise or may experience shortness of breath, fainting, or chest pain, particularly during exercise.

 Heart failure makes the heart beat rapidly and often causes fluid to collect in the lungs or liver.
-Fluid build up can lead to rapid breathing, grunting during breathing, crackling sounds in the lungs, and an enlarged liver.
+Fluid build up can lead to trouble breathing while eating, rapid breathing, grunting during breathing, crackling sounds in the lungs, and an enlarged liver.

-In some newborns, such as those with transposition of the great arteries, a procedure called balloon atrial septostomy can be done during a cardiac catheterization.
+In some newborns, such as those with transposition of the great arteries Transposition of the Great Arteries Transposition of the great arteries is a reversal of the normal connections of the aorta and the pulmonary artery with the heart.
+The aorta and pulmonary artery are reversed, which causes oxygen-poor... read more , a procedure called balloon atrial septostomy can be done during a cardiac catheterization.
 In this situation, a balloon is used to enlarge the foramen ovale (hole between the upper chambers of the heart) to help improve oxygen flow to the body.
 This procedure is usually done to stabilize the baby before open-heart surgery.